 Discord is similar to Slack.
 It was built for group gaming, but has been co-opted by businesses looking for an easy way to communicate.
 It uses the same channel feature as Slack, and it features voice channels users can hop in and out of.
 Plus, it’s 100% free.

-Sites like Shopify and BigCommerce will help you keep track of sales taxes and various fees, but they don’t offer a full bookkeeping solution.
+Sites like Shopify and BigCommerce will help you keep track of sales taxes and various fees, but they don’t offer a full bookkeeping solution for online stores.